vulnman/vulnman/ReadMe.md

 # Vulnman

-Vulnman is a vulnerability management web application written in Python using the powerful django framework.
+Vulnman is a vulnerability and pentesting management web application written in Python using the powerful django framework.

 **This project is in an early stage!
 You may not want to use it at the moment!**